Ethereum-Max/EMAX-Contracts/README.md

 #### Things to know:

-this is straightforward because you are probably doing a `--reset` so it's a clean deployment, and all deployments are using the same compiler runs and addresses are properly cached.
+This is straightforward because you are probably doing a `--reset` so it's a clean deployment, and all deployments are using the same compiler runs and addresses are properly cached.

 ### Upgrading on Production: